-Please review the following table it illustrates you cost share if you are enrolled in Medicare Part B. If you purchase Medicare Part B, your provider is in our network then we waive some costs because Medicare will be the primary payor.
+Please review the following examples which illustrates your cost share if you are enrolled in Medicare Part B. If you purchase Medicare Part B, your provider is in our network then we waive some costs because Medicare will be the primary payor.